ddunn13/Hiderrisk/README.md

 # Hiderrisk

-Hiderrisk is a librarty which allows you to obfuscate strings to keep sensitive information secure
+Hiderrisk is a library which allows you to obfuscate strings to keep sensitive information secure

 ## Installation